MicrosoftDocs/dynamics365smb-docs/financials/admin-how-to-configure-a-company-with-the-rapidstart-wizard.md

     1. Apply the configuration by choosing the **Apply Package** action.
 This imports the configuration package and applies the package database data all at the same time.

     2. Review the configuration after it has been applied.
 This option lets you review configuration details and questionnaires provided by the partner and import some master data that is required for your company.
 Choose the **Configuration Worksheet** action.
-For more information, see the "To complete the configuration questionnaire" section in ](admin-how-to-complete-the-configuration-questionnaire.md).
+For more information, see the "To complete the configuration questionnaire" section in [Gather Customer Setup Values](admin-gather-customer-setup-values.md).

 6. Expand the **Step 5** FastTab.
 Specify which Role Center that you want to be the default for the new company.